-The GDP 4.8 is a classical DOAS-AMF fitting algorithm for the retrieval of total column amounts of ozone, NO2, BrO, HCHO, SO2 and H2O (Van Roozendael et al., 2006; Loyola et al., 2011, Valks et al., 2011; Hao et al., 2014; Grossi et al., 2015).
+The GDP is a classical DOAS-AMF fitting algorithm for the retrieval of total column amounts of ozone, NO2, BrO, HCHO, SO2 and H2O (Van Roozendael et al., 2006; Loyola et al., 2011, Valks et al., 2011; Hao et al., 2014; Grossi et al., 2015).
 The algorithm has two major steps: a DOAS least-squares fitting for the trace gas slant column density (SCD), followed by the computation of a suitable Air Mass Factor (AMF) to make the conversion to the vertical column density (VCD).
-Figure 1 is a schematic flowchart for the GDP 4.8 trace-gas column algorithm (including some specific ozone retrieval steps).
+Figure 1 is a schematic flowchart for the GDP trace-gas column algorithm (including some specific ozone retrieval steps).
 In a pre-processing step, cloud information (fractional cover, cloud-top height and cloud albedo) is derived before the above two major algorithm components are executed.
-The GDP 4.8 is also used to retrieve OCIO columns from GOME-2.
-However, OCIO can only be observed at very low sun, around solar zenith angles of 90°, and therefore the GOME-2 data product only contain slant columns of OCIO (see Chap.
+The GDP was also used to produce an OCIO column data record from GOME-2/MetOp-A and GOME-2/MetOp-B. However, OCIO can only be observed at very low sun, around solar zenith angles of 90°, and therefore the GOME-2 data only contain slant columns of OCIO (see Chap.
 8).
-In GDP 4.8, cloud parameters are computed directly by calls to the OCRA/ROCINN algorithms (Loyola, 2004, 2007; Lutz et al., 2016), see Chap.
+In the GDP, cloud parameters are computed directly by calls to the OCRA/ROCINN algorithms (Loyola, 2004, 2007; Lutz et al., 2016), see Chap.
 9.

 The first major algorithm component in the GDP is the DOAS fitting.
 This is a straightforward leastsquares inversion to deliver the effective slant column of the trace gas of interest, plus a number of auxiliary fitted parameters and error diagnostics.
 The latter include slant columns of interfering species in the wavelength window, a scaling factor for interference due to the Ring effect, wavelength registration parameters, and low-pass filter closure parameters (see Sect.
 2.2).
-Table 1 lists the wavelength regions used for the retrieval of the trace gas column and cloud products with the GDP 4.8.
+Table 1 lists the default wavelength regions used for the retrieval of the trace gas column and cloud products with the GDP.